TextureSplat: Per-Primitive Texture Mapping for Reflective Gaussian Splatting: Related Work

 Neural Radiance Fields \cite{nerf} (NeRFs) have been dominating the 3D shape and appearance modelling recently, based on the astounding success of implicit representations combined with differentiable volume rendering \cite{levoy1988volume,volrend}.
 They represent scenes using view-dependent radiance and density fields parameterized by MLPs.
-When density is modeled as a function of a signed distance field, NeRF variants enable more accurate geometry reconstruction \cite{neus,volsdf,neuralangelo,voxurf}.
+When density is modeled as a function of a signed distance field, NeRF variants enable more accurate geometry reconstruction \cite{neus,volsdf,neuralangelo,SparseCraft,GeoTransfer,voxurf}.
 However, multi-scale volume rendering demands frequent MLP evaluations, limiting real-time performance.
 Grid-based methods \cite{ingp,dvgo,kplanes,plenoxels,tensorrf,sun2024sparse} alleviate this but often struggle with large, unbounded scenes even with level-of-detail grids \cite{nsvf}.
+Implicit reconstruction has been made more robust to noise and sparse observations, whether from images or point clouds, through the use of generalizable data priors (\eg \cite{pixelnerf,mvsnerf,geonerf,genlf,fssdf,nksr,mixing,robust,convocc}) and a variety of regularization strategies (\eg \cite{regnerf,freenerf,dietnerf,dsnerf,rgbdnerf,dro,nap,sparseocc,robust,digs,igr}).
 Gaussian splatting (3DGS) \cite{3dgs} emerged lately as a strong alternative to NeRFs, offering state-of-the-art novel view synthesis and real time rendering frame rates.
-It extends the eliptical weighted average (EWA) volume resampling framework \cite{ewa,zwicker2001ewa} to learnable \cite{adam} inverse rendering, modelling scenes with explicit Gaussian kernel primitives, that can be sorted and rasterized efficiently.
+It extends the elliptical weighted average (EWA) volume resampling framework \cite{ewa,zwicker2001ewa} to inverse rendering, modelling scenes with explicit Gaussian kernel primitives, that can be sorted and rasterized efficiently.
+Recent extensions of Gaussian splatting include building generalizable models \cite{pixsplat,mvsgaussian,SparSplat,HiSplat}, bundle-adjustment–based formulations \cite{bad,colfree,Sparfels,noposplat}, using higher-dimensional primitives \cite{ndim}, spatiotemporal models \cite{4d}, in addition to several methods to improve density control \cite{3dgsmcmc,steepgs,pixelgs}, anti-alising \cite{mipsplat,anal,AA-2DGS}, model compactness \cite{compact,contextgs} and training speed \cite{newton,grendel,speedysplat}.
 The 2DGS representation \cite{2DGS} leverages planar 2D primitives instead of volumetric ones (3DGS), and performs precise 2D kernel evaluation in object space as opposed to approximative ones in screen space (3DGS), thus leading to superior geometric modelling and multi-view consistency.